bbc/datalab.rocks/README.md

 We are looking for:

-- executive product manager (datalab)
+- **executive product manager (datalab)**: we are looking for a product leader to develop data products and services that support the ambitions of multiple pan-BBC technical and editorial strategies.
+You'll need to partner with other BBC teams teams to solve problems and identify opportunities coming from data, automation and machine learning.
+The perfect candidate would have experience of building high performing teams with a focus on data (rather than audience facing) products.
-- lead data engineer (machine learning)
+- **lead data engineer (machine learning):** the Datalab needs an inspiring engineering lead who has deep technical knowledge and experience (or a willingness) to take on the people management side of things.
+This role will be responsible for a talented team of up to ten engineers working on a stack that includes Google Cloud Platform, Python and Kubernetes with a commitment to micro-services and infrastructure as code.
-- senior project manager agile
+- **senior project manager agile**: we need an experienced agile practitioner to help the Datalab team fulfil their potential.
+You will know which agile or lean tools and techniques to use according to the context without being slavish to any particular approach.
+The right candidate will know that a happy team will produce the most amazing work, they will be skilled at building trust, managing team dynamics and motivating people.
-- data scientist or senior data scientist
+- **data scientist or senior data scientist**
-- data engineer or senior data engineer
+- **data engineer or senior data engineer**
-- data scientist or senior data scientist with natural language understanding
+- **data scientist or senior data scientist with natural language understanding**

 For more details email datalab @ bbc.co.uk